ALaDyn/ALaDyn/README.md

 `ALaDyn` is built using CMake.

 We support building ALaDyn on almost all sane systems.
 [Here](./docs/pages/BUILD.md) you can find a guide to build the code on many different OS configurations.
-appveyor and travis recipes can also help to understand how to build the code.

 ## How to contribute to the development